jeffotoni/quick/README.md

         return c.Status(200).SendString("Quick in action ❤️!")
     })

-	// Start the Quick server on port 8080 q.Listen("0.0.0.0:8080")
+	/// Start the server on port 8080 q.Listen("0.0.0.0:8080")
 }